 To support faculty and staff to view and grow in their current work with the lens of intercultural consciousness, the Office of Inclusive Community Development has developed the Cultural Consciousness Certificate.
 The core components are:

-The application for 2018/2019 school year is now open.
-You can apply here.
+The application for 2018/2019 school year is now closed.
 If you are interested in more information about the program or participating in the future, please contact Leigh-Anne Royster.